Remove Unused CSS

 firewall block admin notice

-It seems a security plugin or the server's firewall prevents WP Rocket from accessing the Remove Unused CSS generator.
+It seems a security plugin or the server's firewall prevents WP Rocket from accessing the SaaS features.
 IPs listed here in our documentation should be added to your allowlists:

 - In the security plugin, if you are using one